-The organizing and training arm of the Community Renewal Society is made up of congregations throughout the Chicago metropolitan area dedicated to put their faith into action to win change for racial and economic justice.
+The organizing program of the Community Renewal Society is made up of congregations throughout the Chicago metropolitan area dedicated to put their faith into action to win change for racial and economic justice.

 Jay Wilcoxen spent twenty years teaching Bible at the University of Chicago, his mission is to advocate for the plain and direct sense of the Lectionary readings.

 Commitment to Anti-Racism

 With the implementation of CRS’ new strategic plan, prioritization of anti-racism frameworks and tools is now essential.

 Community Development (Housing and Jobs)